-Officers of the Company who are Former Partners of Deloitte Touche Tohmastsu
+Officers of the Company who are former partners of Deloitte Touche Tohmatsu

-There are no officers of the Company who are former partners of Deloitte Touche Tohmastsu.
+There are no officers of the Company who are former partners of Deloitte Touche Tohmatsu.

-Rounding of Amounts
+Rounding of amounts

-The Company is of a kind referred to in Class Order 98/100, issued by the Australian Securities and Investments Commission, relating to 'rounding-off'.
+The Company is of a kind referred to in Class Order 106/191, issued by the Australian Securities and Investments Commission, relating to 'rounding off'.
 Amounts in this report have been rounded off in accordance with that Class Order to the nearest thousand dollars, or in certain cases, the nearest dollar.

-Auditor's Independence Declaration
+Auditor's independence declaration

-A copy of the auditor's independence declaration as required under section 307C of the Corporations Act 2001 is set out on the following page.
+A copy of the auditor's independence declaration as required under section 307C of the Corporations Act 2001 is set out immediately after this directors' report.